markabrahams/node-net-snmp/README.md

 Automatic instance creation of table rows can be disabled entirely by setting `createHandler` to null.

+## Agent monitoring
+Requests from a manager to the agent can be monitored, by registering an event handler function.
+The event handler function is called with a single argument, a map.
+In all cases, the map has an `eventType` member which is one of the `snmp.AgentEvent` values.
+Members `oid` and `providerName` (when available) are also present.
+Depending on the `eventType`, other members vary.
+The complete set of members for each event type is shown here:

+- autoCreateScalar
+  - Issued when a scalar has `maxAccess` set to "read-create" and the scalar does not exist when it is read
+  - eventType ("autoCreateScalar")
+  - oid
+  - providerName
+  - value

+- autoCreateTableRow
+  - Issued when a table row is created as a result of a RowStatus column's value being set to "createAndGo" (4) or "createAndWait" (5), and the row is found to not exist.
+  - eventType ("autoCreateTableRow")
+  - oid
+  - providerName
+  - values (array of values for the table row)

+- ERRnoInstance
+  - Issued when no instance node can be found or automatically created, for the provided oid
+  - eventType ("ERRnoInstance")
+  - requestType
+  - oid
+  - errorStatus (ErrorStatus.NoError)
+  - errorType (ObjectType.NoSuchObject)

+- ERRnoProvider
+  - Issued when no provider node can be found for the ascertained instance node.
+  - eventType ("ERRnoProvider")
+  - requestType
+  - oid
+  - errorStatus (ErrorStatus.NoError)
+  - errorType (ObjectType.NoSuchInstance)

+- ERRnoAccess
+  - Issued when an attempt at `maxAccess` violation is made
+  - eventType ("ERRnoAccess")
+  - requestType
+  - oid
+  - errorStatus (ErrorStatus.NoAccess)
+  - errorIndex

+- ERRbadRowStatusAction
+  - Issued when an illegal value is set in the RowStatus column.
+There are six legal values of RowStatus (see snmp.RowStatus), of which five may be set.
+The value "notReady" may not be set.
+  - eventType ("ERRbadRowStatusAction")
+  - requestType
+  - oid
+  - errorStatus (ErrorStatus.InconstentValue)
+  - errorIndex

+- tableRowDeleted
+  - Issued when a RowStatus column's value is set to "destroy" and the row has been deleted.
+  - eventType ("tableRowDeleted"
+  - oid
+  - providerName
+  - row (array of row index values)

+- set
+  - Issued when a Set operation occurs
+  - eventType ("set")
+  - oid
+  - providerName
+  - value

+- getEndOfMibView
+  - Issued when a GetNext or GetBulk request is issued, and the end of the mib view has been reached
+  - eventType ("getEndOfMibView")
+  - requestType
+  - oid
+  - providerName
+  - value

+- get
+  - Issued when a Get operation occurs
+  - eventType ("get")
+  - requestType
+  - oid
+  - providerName
+  - value

+Any single request can potentially result in multiple events, particularly in light of automatic creation of objects.
+For example, a request to create a new row by setting a RowStatus column to "createAndGo" (4) will result in three agent events:

+- autoCreateTableRow
+  - The automatically-ascertained column values, e.g., from `defVal` settings, will be available in the `values` member
+- set
+  - Shows changing to the new value of the RowStatus column, "active" (1)
+- get
+  - Retrieving the value of the column, to be returned as the result of the Set request

 ### Mapping from MIB files